awsdocs/amazon-connect-admin-guide/doc_source/configure-agents.md

 + Will they have the **Agent** security profile or a custom profile you created?
 + Are they going to use a soft phone?
 If so, will they be connected to contacts automatically, or will they need to press the **Accept** button in their contact control panel \(CCP\)?
 + Or, are they going to use a desk phone?
 If so, what is their number?
-+  How long do they have for After contact work \(ACW\)?
++ How many seconds do they have for After contact work \(ACW\)?
 + Are they going to be assigned to an agent hierarchy?

 **Note**
 You can't configure how long an available agent has to connect with a contact before it's missed\.
+Agents have 20 seconds to accept or reject a contact\.
+If no action is taken, the contact is routed to the next available agent and the current agent's status will be **Missed**\.

 **To configure agent settings**